WendyVsQz/Weather-dashboard/Pseudocode.md

 I want to function all the mentioned tags to run the form, button, local storage, format date and API weather.

-1. Input box
-2. Onclick btn
-3. Local Storage
+1. Local Storage
-4. moment.js
+2. moment.js
-5. AJAX
-6. Append variables
+3. API

 ## CSS
 I want to style the header tittle and color, positioning; all the button, input, tittle, subtittle, p tags and cards put together.